In the Siberian state of Yakutia, exploding wolf numbers are impacting indigenous livelihoods. Meet Ion Maxsimovic, the region’s best Wolf Hunter.

 Wildlife crime not only threatens nature’s most iconic species, but exacerbates poverty and corruption, funding an entire spectrum of international crime.

-An ethnic group of Malay origin, the Bajau Laut have for centuries lived almost entirely at sea.
+An ethnic group of Malay origin, the Bajau Laut have lived almost entirely at sea for centuries.
 They are some of the last true nomads of the ocean.

 The Chipaya are the living relic of an ancient past – the only remnant of the Tiwanaku civilization, which predates the Inca by 2,500 years.